Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The ""cone of uncertainty"" can be used to do what?
-(choose the best answer)
+### The Cone of Uncertainty can be used to do what? (choose the best answer)

 - [ ] Determine the length of the next Sprint.
 - [ ] Determine the cost of a project before it begins.
-- [ ] Determine whether to cut quality, similar to the ""Iron Triangle"" of project management.
+- [ ] Determine whether to cut quality, similar to the Iron Triangle of project management.
 - [x] Illustrate that as a project forecast lengthens, it is increasingly less certain.

 **[⬆ Back to Top](#table-of-contents)**